Robbery Defense in Hartford

 Robbery is a form of theft crime that is not taken lightly in the State of Connecticut.
 Regardless of what degree of robbery you commit, it is still considered a felony, which means you may be facing harsh legal penalties and a mark on your permanent record if convicted.
-To ensure you do not obtain the cruelest punishments for your robbery case, hire a Hartford criminal defense lawyer from Carlson & Dumeer, LLC today.
+To ensure you do not obtain the cruelest punishments for your robbery case, hire a Hartford robbery defense lawyer from Carlson & Dumeer, LLC today.
 Our attorneys have extensive criminal defense experience and have helped a myriad of clients minimize or eliminate their criminal charges.
-Obtain the aggressive criminal defense you deserve by calling our firm today!

 Robbery is considered taking an item from a person via force or the threat of force.
 An individual cannot commit robbery without taking something from a person in a violent manner.

 Violence can be considered any of the following actions:

 - Using physical force such as kicking or hitting

 - Placing the victim in fear of serious injury

 If you threaten someone, said threat doesn't have to be explicitly stated.
 Flashing a gun or knife can be considered a violent threat.